KevinDaSilvaS/be-elixir--code-exercise/README.md

     ```
          [{"name":"Hudson Andrews","salary":3787},{"name":"Leo Andrews","salary":3056},{"name":"Lily Andrews","salary":7498}]
     ```
-  - See the implmentation: lib/app/users/user_service.ex
+  - See the implementation: lib/app/users/user_service.ex

 ### /invite-users POST
    - For this endpoint I used a GenServer and the Phoenix.PubSub to send batches of 10 users to the email sender at a time